You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 - Setting up a support network of friends and family with whom you can call or plan activities when quitting feels challenging.

 - Keeping a journal to write down how you’re feeling and remind yourself why you’re quitting.
-This can help release your thoughts and emotions.
+This can help release thoughts and emotions.

 Many experts argue that quitting cold turkey often leads to relapses.